CHECKED: Chinese COVID-19 Fake News Dataset: Data Collection

 \paragraph{III.
 Collection Interval.} For an unbiased data collection, we collected both real and fake microblogs (news events) from December 2019, when the coronavirus was first identified in Wuhan, Heibei, China~\cite{huang2020clinical}, to August 2020 (nine months).

 \paragraph{IV.
-Collecting News Events and Tracking their Spread on Weibo.} Given sources for real and fake news, keywords, and data collection time interval for coronavirus pandemic, we collect microblogs by performing web scraping based on Python Requests package\footnote{\url{https://requests.readthedocs.io/en/master/}} (to obtain downloaded HTML documents) and BeautifulSoup library (for document parsing and information extraction),\footnote{\url{https://www.crummy.com/software/BeautifulSoup/bs4/doc/}}.
-Each microblog is represented by the following components: \begin{itemize} \item $\mathtt{id}$: each microblog is identified by a unique 16 digit ID assigned by Weibo. \item $\mathtt{label}$: the label of each microblog is either ``real'' or ``fake''. \item $\mathtt{date}$: the time microblog is posted in $\mathtt{yyyy}$-$\mathtt{mm}$-$\mathtt{dd}$ $\mathtt{hh}$:$\mathtt{mm}$ format. \item $\mathtt{user\_id}$: a unique 10 digit ID number assigned to the user by Weibo.
-Each user can change his or her ID only once to a string formed by 4-20 characters, in which letters are allowed. \item $\mathtt{user\_name}$: the display name of the Weibo user that is unique. \item $\mathtt{text}$: contains the textual information of a microblog. \item $\mathtt{pic\_url}$: the URL for the visual information of the microblog; Users are allowed to attach no more than 18 images to each microblog.
-Such visual information has been recently developed for multimodal fake news detection~\cite{zhou2020multimodal,wang2018eann,cui2019same}. \item $\mathtt{video\_url}$: this URL for the video information of the microblog.
+Collecting News Events and Tracking their Spread on Weibo.} Given sources for real and fake news, keywords, and data collection time interval for coronavirus pandemic, we collect microblogs, each with the following components: \begin{itemize} \item $\mathtt{id}$: Each microblog is identified by a unique 16-digit ID number assigned by Weibo.
+To protect users' privacy, we have hashed each ID to 32 digits in the \textsf{CHECKED} dataset. \item $\mathtt{label}$: $\mathtt{label}$ is either ``real'' or ``fake'', as the label of each microblog. \item $\mathtt{analysis}$: It is an official report including detailed analysis and a result on detecting fake news from Weibo experts. \item $\mathtt{date}$: $\mathtt{date}$ is the time each microblog is posted in $\mathtt{yyyy}$-$\mathtt{mm}$-$\mathtt{dd}$ $\mathtt{hh}$:$\mathtt{mm}$ format. \item $\mathtt{user\_id}$: $\mathtt{user\_id}$ is a unique 10-digit ID number assigned to the user by Weibo.
+Each user can change his or her ID only once to a string formed by 4 to 20 characters, in which letters are allowed.
+To protect users' privacy, we have also hashed each user's ID to 32 digits in the \textsf{CHECKED} dataset. \item $\mathtt{text}$: It contains the textual information of a microblog. \item $\mathtt{pic\_url}$: the URL for the visual information of the microblog; Users are allowed to attach no more than 18 images to each microblog.
+Such visual information has been recently developed for multimodal fake news detection~\cite{zhou2020multimodal,wang2018eann,jin2017multimodal} \item $\mathtt{video\_url}$: this URL for the video information of the microblog.
 Each microblog (i) can only include at most one video; and (ii) cannot contain both a video and an image. \item $\mathtt{comment\_num}$, $\mathtt{repost\_num}$, and $\mathtt{like\_num}$: the numbers of comments, forwards, and likes for a microblog, respectively. \item $\mathtt{comments}$: detailed information on user comments for each microblog.
-The information includes the ID, date, and content of comments (microblogs), and the ID and name of commenters (users).
-For each comment, no more than one image and no video are allowed.
-Such comments can provide rich information of user opinions, which has benefited explainable fake news detection~\cite{shu2019defend}. \item $\mathtt{reposts}$: detailed information on user forwards for each microblog: the ID, date, content of forwards (microblogs), and the ID and name of forwarders (users).
+The information includes the hashed ID, date, and content of comments (microblogs), and the hashed ID of commenters (users).
+For each comment, no more than one image and no video are allowed. \item $\mathtt{reposts}$: detailed information on user forwards for each microblog: the hashed ID, date, content of forwards (microblogs), and the hashed ID of forwarders (users).
 Similar to comments, each forward has at most one image and no video information.
 If a user forwards a repost with an image, the $\mathtt{pic\_url}$ of the new forward will also include this image along with the original image. \end{itemize}